Project Reality: Project Reality: ARMA 2

-Project Reality: ARMA 2 exists as a standalone modification requiring both ARMA 2 and ARMA 2: Operation Arrowhead.
+Project Reality: ARMA 2 exists as a standalone modification requiring both Arma 2 and Arma 2: Operation Arrowhead.
 It remains self-contained, self developing and does not rely on or use externally held add-ons from other sources where at all possible.
 What that means to the player is that it is a 'one stop shop' as an installation package, with no requirement for additional multiple add on packs.

 Project Reality: ARMA 2 v0.1 BETA was released on September 2 which was shortly followed by the release of Project Reality: ARMA 2 v0.15 beta on March 16, 2012.
 A year later on March 1, 2013 0.16 version was released including two new terrains (maps).
-With the release came the news of a cease in development with the ARMA2 mod and a movement of efforts towards ARMA 3.
+With the release came the news of a cease in development with the Arma 2 mod and a movement of efforts towards Arma 3.

 Successors

 In early 2009 it was revealed through the official Project Reality forums that a standalone successor Project Reality 2 was in pre-production.
 A license for the C4 Engine has been purchased as of 2010.

 An entry for a game called "Project Reality 2 - The Beaten Zone" has been posted to the official Crytek developers community crytek.net, stating that the game would be using the CryEngine 3.
 Project Reality staff have dismissed the supposed engine change as rumor, and did not acknowledge any connection to the crydev.net posting.

 However, new announcements from the Dev Team, made sure that PR2 will be in fact using the CryEngine 3, since most of the people involved in the development of the game on the C4 Engine thought it wasn't so good to work with, and they have chosen the CryEngine 3 as their new engine to work on.
 There is no set release date for the game.
 Since 2014 there has been no more word from the team behind the standalone.
 One of the main developers also mentioned that the game's production had stopped.

 On October 10, 2014 a team consisting of current and former Project Reality: BF2 developers announced a new commercial game based on the Project Reality gameplay formula.
 The new game is named Squad and is built on Unreal Engine 4.
 The game, as of December 2015, was available on Steam Early Access, and officially released on September 23, 2020.
 The game was initially funded through a crowdfunding campaign on Kickstarter.